chrismailer/automated-watering/README.md

-# automated-watering
+# Automatic Watering System
-Arduino code for automatic watering with a moisture sensor
+Arduino code for an automatic watering system with a moisture sensor